-- We introduced the core: a stability solution concept. - We looked at some examples. - We saw that the core can be empty. - We proved that convex games have a non-empty core.
+- We introduced the core: a stability solution concept. - We looked at some examples and geometrical representation - We saw that the core can be empty. - We proved that convex games have a non-empty core. - We proved that Minimum Cost Spanning Tree game have a non-empty core - We started to look at a characterization of the Bondareva-Shapley theorem